 Direct Connection vs. Behind-The-Scenes

-Laura George, a business coach who specializes in helping creative people start or develop their web presence, says that people choosing a career path should reflect on whether they want to connect directly with others or to be more behind-the scenes.
+Laura George, a business consultant for artists, says that people choosing a career path should reflect on whether they want to connect directly with others or to be more behind-the scenes.
 Ms. George observes,

 “There’s nothing like getting to build deep relationships with your customers.
 With a service-based business you are almost forced to interact with your customers on a personal and emotional level because you’re working for their needs.
 You end up discussing their needs, and thus their emotions.
 And of course, you offer the best service when you do build a relationship with them and become invested in their well being.
 It’s a very joyful situation.
 On the flip side, product-focused businesses are inspiring because of the initial creation process.
 Manufacturing (unless you craft your products by hand) and delivery are not full of life and spirit.
 But the conceptualizing and design… those are full of passion and love.”